The Need for Preventative Dentistry

 Teeth Grinding and Clenching

-If you suffer from a common problem called bruxism or nocturnal bruxism, you should speak to your dentist to find out about options to help prevent excessive wear and tear to your teeth.
+If you suffer from a common problem called bruxism or nocturnal bruxism, where you grind and clench, you should speak to your dentist to find out about options to help prevent excessive wear and tear to your teeth.
 By stopping teeth grinding and clenching, you can help ensure that you have your teeth for entire lifetime.
 Bruxism has been identified as one of the leading causes of tooth loss in adults, after tooth decay.
 By speaking with a dentist like Dr. Zadeh, he can assist you in finding stress relaxation techniques and even create a night-time splint to help prevent you from grinding your teeth and causing unnecessary wear and tear to your teeth.
 Many individuals in their 20s and 30s already have worn their teeth down and may require crowns or even replacement teeth before middle age, which is why it is important to speak to a professional about bruxism as early as possible.

 What You Can Do For Your Oral Health